miabekic/Projekt-MTTPP/README.md

 In this class I tested one important functionality thah is included into sharing functionality, and that is adding/choosing content for sharing.
 If this functionality doesn't work we cannot procide to sharing functionality.
 Functionality is tested in 3 different ways:
-1. Add one picture -> **predicted result**: picture is going to be presented in the window
+1. Add one picture
-2. Add one video -> **predicted result**: video is going to be presented in the window
+2. Add one video
-3. Add one more picture after one before -> **predicted result**: new added picture is going to be visible in the window
+3. Add one more picture after one before

 **Preconditions:**
 1. Internet connection